Lyrics Depot is your source of lyrics to Oxford Street by Everything But The Girl. Please check back for more Everything But The Girl lyrics.

 Everything But The Girl Idlewild Lyrics

-Everything But The Girl - The Heart Remains a Child Lyrics
+Everything But The Girl - The Flow Lyrics

-Everything But The Girl - We Walk the Same Line Lyrics
+Everything But The Girl - The Language of Life Lyrics